Climate Change Performance Index

 Germanwatch, the NewClimate Institute and the Climate Action Network publish the index annually.
 The CCPI’s unique climate policy section, evaluating countries’ national and international climate policy performance, is only possible through the continued support and contributions of around 450 climate and energy experts.
 We express our gratitude to these experts and greatly appreciate their time, efforts and knowledge in contributing to this publication.

-The Climate Change Performance Index 2024 was released on December 8th 2023.
+The Climate Change Performance Index 2025 will be released on November 20th 2024.

-More information can be found on the official website of the CCPI.
+More information and the press conference can be found on the official website of the CCPI.

 Overview of all Climate Change Performance Indices